 DreamHost offers a range of hosting services, from shared to dedicated and managed to unmanaged.
-Shared hosting starts at $2.59/month, with unmetered bandwidth for one website.
-The plan comes with 50GB of SSD storage.
-A better offering is perhaps the Shared Unlimited plan for $3.95/month, which offers unmetered bandwidth as well as storage.
+Shared hosting starts at $2.59 a month, with unmetered bandwidth for one website.
+A better offering is perhaps the Shared Unlimited plan for $3.95 a month, which offers unmetered bandwidth as well as storage.

-Technical support is well-versed on a range of subjects and is available via phone, chat, and a ticket system.
+Technical support is well-versed on a range of subjects and is available via phone, chat, and a ticket system, though live chat is not available 24/7.
 There is also a very useful knowledge base with answers to frequently asked questions.
-If you are looking for one of the best web hosting services for WordPress, Dreamhost is totally recommended.
+If you are looking for one of the best web hosting services for WordPress, DreamHost is totally recommended.

 Founded in 2004 in Bulgaria, SiteGround has servers located in the USA, UK, Amsterdam, and Singapore.
 It specializes in shared hosting and cloud hosting only, with its shared hosting plans among some of the best in the market.

-Initially priced at $6.99/month, the starter plan quickly skyrockets after the first year to $14.99/month.
+Initially priced at $6.99 a month, the starter plan quickly skyrockets after the first year to $14.99 a month.
 While that may seem like a downer, SiteGround’s shared hosting plans are all managed, meaning that you can expect quality support for any problems related to WordPress or WooCommerce.

 Performance is solid, with great speeds and constant uptime on every plan.
-The lack of virtual private servers and dedicated hosting options is a bummer for enterprise clients, though.
+The lack of VPS and dedicated hosting options is not great for enterprise clients, though.

 Like GoDaddy, Namecheap is known primarily for its domain registration service.
 However, it also offers a range of paid hosting services at attractive prices.
-For just $1.44 a month, Namecheap gives you 20GB of space, 30 email accounts, 1 free domain, and 24/7 support.
+For just $1.58 a month, Namecheap gives you 20GB of space, 30 email accounts, one free domain, and 24/7 support.
 The plan also comes with unmetered bandwidth and a free website builder.

 If this sounds too good to be true, that’s because it is, a little.
-The $1.44/month introductory pricing spikes up to $2.88/month from the second year.
+The $1.58 a month introductory pricing spikes up to $2.88 a month from the second year.
 Free domain name registration is a lucrative plus, but you cannot opt for a .com or .net domain with a starter plan, and are restricted to store, .online, .site, etc.